Maltomatic/Verbosity/readme.md

 The length is counted after stripping non-alphabetic characters from the line.
     - eg. "1, 2, 3" has length 0
     - eg. "This is a 4-word-line" is viewed as 4 words, as "3-word-line" is one singular element
+    - empty lines factor into line count but do nothing
 ### lines of length = 0: special action depends on the ending punctuation
 - '?': generate a random value between 0 and 1024, then assign to the last created variable
     - if there is no last variable, the value is printed directly